-As the name of this blog already suggests, one of my favorite hobbies is of course fishing.
-Starting from the moment I grab my stuff to go fishing I enter the realm of thoughts.
-For me fishing is a way of meditation, a kind of zen at waterside.
-I take out my gear from my bag, start to fix my rod and place the threads and the hook, throw into the water and wait.
+At the time I started this blog, I used to go fishing.
+Each time it was a very special experience.
+Starting from the moment I grabbed my stuff to go fishing I entered the realm of thoughts.
+For me fishing was a way of meditation, a kind of zen at waterside.
+I took out my gear from my bag, started to fix my rod, placed the threads and the hook, threw into the water and waited.

-More precisely angling, that is fishing with rod and hook, in my opinion, is philosophically superior to other methods of fishing.
+Angling, that is fishing with a rod and hook, in my opinion, is philosophically superior to other methods of fishing, if there is such a thing as a philosophy of catching a fish.
 You can use a net, a harpoon or use electrodes for electro-fishing.
 In all these methods you catch the fish by surprise, they are basically hunted down.
-The fish stands no chance, if you are good at what you are doing, the fish is yours, no choice and no alternative future.
-It might not make a difference after all if catching the fish is your goal.
+While this guarantees a sure catch, the fish is helpless and stands no chance.
+If you are good at what you are doing, and you will be with increasing experience, the fish will be yours.
+There are no choices and no alternative futures.
+It might not make a difference after all if catching the fish is your ultimate goal.

-At my day job, I am a particle accelerator physicist working as a research scientist.
+At my day job, I am a particle accelerator physicist working as a research scientist in a lab and I also teach at a university.
 At other times, I let my mind wander.
 I hope you enjoy this blog and come back often.

 Xaratustrah, the Angling Philosopher